Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (17.1%) in the period of the last 5 years, the 30 days standard deviation of 26.7% of BTC iShares Currency Hedged MSCI Italy ETF is higher, thus worse.
+• Compared with the benchmark SPY (17.1%) in the period of the last 5 years, the 30 days standard deviation of 26.7% of BTC iShares Currency Hedged MSCI Italy ETF is greater, thus worse.

 DownVol: